"What we shall eat to-morrow, I haven't the slightest idea!" said

 "Oh, oh, oh!
 Why, that explains everything!" wailed the rat.
 "I have

-often wondered how they got the golden beetle, and yet of course I dared
+often wondered how they got the golden beetle, and yet of course I

 not ask any questions."